How To Prevent and Treat Razor Bumps

 These red, inflamed, painful bumps can most commonly be found on the legs, neck, cheeks, and bikini line.
 They happen when the recently cut hair curls back on itself and becomes an ingrown hair.
 Not to be confused with razor burn, which is a skin irritation caused by the blade of the razor scraping across the skin.

 Before you even pick up the shaving cream, you need to exfoliate your skin.
-Exfoliating will clear any dirt, dead skin, or debris that is on the surface of the skin — which helps remove barriers these could cause between your skin and the blades.
-This equates to a closer shave and less chances of ingrown hairs.
+Exfoliating will clear any dirt, dead skin, or debris that is on the surface of the skin — which helps remove barriers between your skin and the blades.
+This equates to a closer shave and fewer chances of ingrown hairs.
 For the face, we recommend using our Facial Fuel Energizing Scrub, which is formulated with exfoliating particles derived from Apricot Kernels to help smooth skin.
 For body hair, try the Creme de Corps Soy Milk & Honey Body Polish.
 The creamy formula uses ground Luffa Fruit to exfoliate, as well as Shea and Jojoba Butters, Sweet Almond Oil, Soy Protein, and Honey to nurture skin and leave it comfortably soft and smooth.

 Dry shaving — that is, shaving without any sort of buffer between your skin and the blades — is one of the main culprits of razor burn.
 If the razor presses directly on the skin, rather than over top of it, your skin is subjected to the cutting action on its surface.
 Be sure your skin is wet to help minimize that scraping.
 Even better?
 Shave after your shower.
 The hot water softens both your skin and your hair, making it easier for the blades to cut the hair without damaging the skin.